Minimum Clergy Compensation Guidelines

 Please note that other optional forms of compensation, as defined by the Church Pension Fund, will add to the pension base.
 Some examples are expense allowances not accounted for by clergy, year-end bonuses, housing equity allowances, church contributions to 403(b) accounts, utilities paid for clergy, athletic club fees, tuition paid for dependents, one-time payments (e.g., retirement gifts), etc.

 Additionally, vestries must be cognizant of the complexity of the job (often based on the congregation’s size) and any special skills (such as advanced education and/or other work experience) that the priest brings to the job.
 Median compensation throughout the church is higher than these minimums.
 As you are considering compensation, please call the diocesan office for assistance in determining a suitable amount.

 The diocesan minimum compensation for supply clergy is $150 for officiating at one service on a Sunday and $180 for officiating at two services, plus reimbursement for travel at the IRS allowable rate , and any additional accountable, reimbursable business expenses.

 Clergy Compensation Calculators

-Use these calculators to determine the total cost of employing clergy in a congregation.
-There are separate calculators for clergy who own or rent a home and those who will live in church provided housing.
+For an online calculator to determine the total cost of employing clergy in a congregation, visit clergycomp.org.
+There are separate worksheets for clergy who own or rent a home and those who will live in church provided housing.

 IRS Housing Allowance Regulation